ViewComponent/view_component/docs/about/CONTRIBUTING.md

 ---
 layout: default
 title: Contributing
+parent: About the project
 ---

 # Contributing

 _ViewComponent is intended to be a safe, welcoming space for collaboration.
-By participating you agree to abide by the [Contributor Code of Conduct](CODE_OF_CONDUCT.md)._
+By participating you agree to abide by the [Contributor Code of Conduct](about/CODE_OF_CONDUCT.md)._

 Hi there!
 We're thrilled that you'd like to contribute to ViewComponent.
 Your help is essential for keeping it great.